maayanassraf/Segole/README.md

 Applying Grafana helm chart uses the `grafana_values.yaml`, under the `deployment/k8s` folder.
-Those values implementing persistence storage for grafana, `Prometheus` local server (which implemented by helm) as a datasource, and defining an already existing dashboard from grafana as a dashboard for monitoring.
+Those values implementing persistence storage for grafana, `Prometheus` local server (which implemented by helm) as a datasource, and defining an already existing dashboard from grafana as a dashboard for cluster monitoring.

 For adding the monitoring stack to the deployment you will need to edit the `main.yaml` under the `deployment` folder and removes the hashtags (#) from last two lines (enables the calling for additional file for implementing the monitoring stack),